 Step 3: Create the Pumpkin Lines

 Once the orange spray paint is completely dry, it is time to create the lines that create the pumpkin look.

-Take an orange Sharpie (I used a fine point marker) and starting toward the top, on one side, draw a line in a slight arc, down towards the bottom of the disc. *Tip: practice on a piece of paper first, to get the motion of drawing an arc.
+Take an orange Sharpie (I used a fine point marker) and start toward the top.
+On one side, draw a line in a slight arc, down toward the bottom of the disc. *Tip: practice on a piece of paper first, to get the motion of drawing an arc.

 Don’t stress if your lines are perfect or waver a little.
 Pumpkins aren’t perfect.
 They are natural and organic.

 Continue to draw your arcs on both sides of the ornament disc.